Vectorredz/cs32-mp1/DETAILS.md

 #### Helpers: `_push_right_base(l, v)`
 A mirror of `_push_right_base`.\
-This is the "true" `push_right` operation, unaffected by the `reversed` flag.\
+This is the "true" `push_right` operation, unaffected by the `reversed` flag.
-Before inserting the newNode, it undergoes a series of checks to update the variables relating to the `size` and `width` of the `SkipList`\
+Before inserting the newNode, it undergoes a series of checks to update the variables relating to the `size` and `width` of the `SkipList`
-It updates the maxHeight by calling `_capHeight` given that inserting an element increases the `size: n`.\
+It updates the maxHeight by calling `_capHeight` given that inserting an element increases the `size: n`.

-Before inserting, we must update the `cachedRightWidth` instead of the `width` since we are pushing to the right of `SkipList`.
+Before inserting, we must update the `cachedRightWidth` since we are pushing to the right of `SkipList`.

 It will restart to **level 0**, and allocate memory for the newNode.
 Recall that at **level 0** it contains all of the elements hence when inserting you always add first at the **level 0** and then progress up.
 After inserting newNode to the **level 0** it calls `_promoteLevel` to check whether the newly added node is applicable to increase level or not.
-After that it will also update the level recorder to track the height attained by the newNode.
+After that it will also update the `LevelRecord` to track the height attained by the newNode.

 #### Helpers: `_pop_left_base(l) -> bool`